 Charter Question #2: As part of this framework, what will be the limitations of fund allocation, factoring in that the funds need to be used in line with ICANN’s mission while at the same time recognising the diversity of communities that ICANN serves?
 This should include recommendations on how to assess whether the proposed use is aligned with ICANN’s Mission.
 Furthermore consideration is expected to be given to what safeguards, if any, need to be in place.

-CCWG agreed that specific objectives of new gTLD Auction Proceeds fund allocation are:
+As detailed in Annex C “Guidance for proposal review and Selection”, the CCWG agreed that specific objectives of new gTLD Auction Proceeds fund allocation are:

 Benefit the development, distribution, evolution and structures/projects that support the Internet's unique identifier systems;